bittorrent/libbtdht/README.md

-ut_dht
+btdht
 ======

-The DHT implementation used in uTorrent
+The DHT implementation used by BitTorrent projects